FandomGold/FANGO-wallet/README.md

 [![Build check](https://github.com/FandomGold/fango-desktop/actions/workflows/check.yml/badge.svg)](https://github.com/FandomGold/fango-desktop/actions/workflows/check.yml)
 __________________________________________________
-Fango-Desktop is a decentralized blockchain bank & private messenger powered by 100% open source code - without involvement of financial institutions.
+Fango Wallet is a decentralized p2p blockchain banking interface & private messenger powered by 100% open source code - without involvement of financial institutions.
 Enabling a secure way to transfer funds and private messages by using a distributed public ledger which keeps sender & receiver anonymous to the public.

 All Fango transactions and messages are private by default.